isomerpages/pa-cdc/_our-programmes/Common Flagship Programmes/Walking Trails@CDC.md

 <p>Walking Trails@CDC is an innovative phygital initiative by the five Community
-Development Councils (CDCs) in collaboration with Government Technology Agency of Singapore (GovTech Singapore) to promote community engagement and&nbsp; an active lifestyle by blending brisk-walking with digital gamification.&nbsp;</p>
+Development Councils (CDCs) in collaboration with Government Technology Agency of Singapore (GovTech Singapore) to promote community engagement and an active lifestyle by blending brisk-walking with digital gamification.&nbsp;</p>
 <p>Residents will have the opportunity to embark on physical trails, complete
 digital challenges and earn rewards while spending quality time with friends and family.&nbsp;This initiative aligns with CDCs’ commitment to building